Self-Supervised Learning for Glass Composition Screening: Results

-We tailor two key custom modules specifically for the component screening task: (1) a graph convolution and self-attention module designed to extract features of component interactions, and (2) a data augmentation module aimed at enhancing the model's robustness against errors.
+We tailor two key custom modules specifically for the composition screening task: (1) a graph convolution and self-attention module designed to extract features of component interactions, and (2) a data augmentation module aimed at enhancing the model's robustness against errors.
 In this section, we delve into the impact of these customized modules on model performance through ablation studies.

-Starting with the standard \textit{DeepGlassNet}, we first conducted an experiment by removing the interaction feature extraction module (comprising graph convolution and attention mechanisms) to eliminate the model's capability to capture high-order interactions.
+Starting with the standard \textit{DeepGlassNet}, we first removed the data augmentation module and assessed the performance of the resultant model, denoted as "\textit{DeepGlassNet} w/o Augmentation."
+Subsequently, we conducted an experiment by removing the interaction feature extraction module (comprising graph convolution and attention mechanisms) to eliminate the model's capability to capture high-order interactions.
 The resulting model, denoted as "\textit{DeepGlassNet} w/o Iter," was then evaluated.
-Subsequently, we removed the data augmentation module and assessed the performance of the resultant model, denoted as "\textit{DeepGlassNet} w/o Augmentation."
-The results of our ablation study, presented in Fig~\ref{Fig:ab}, reveal that the removal of either the interaction feature extraction module or the data augmentation module leads to a degradation in model performance compared to the standard version.
-This underscores the indispensable role of these modules in our framework.
-Specifically, data augmentation aids the model in learning features that are independent of noise, whereas interaction feature extraction enables the model to capture the second-order effects of components on properties.
+Fig.~\ref{Fig:ab} presents ablation study results for the 500–600°C temperature range.
+Removal of either the interaction feature extraction module or data augmentation module significantly degrades performance relative to the complete model (p<0.05).
+Statistical validation through one-way ANOVA with post-hoc Tukey HSD testing confirms that both modules independently enhance model performance, while their ablation produces statistically indistinguishable degradation.
+This equivalence underscores their unique, non-redundant functional contributions.
+Critically, our asymptotic-theory-based data augmentation introduces a novel conceptual approach to systematically model measurement noise in composition data.
+By modeling error propagation via the central limit theorem, it provides a physics-aware framework adaptable to other material domains—a key theoretical contribution beyond empirical tricks.